aspect-build/aspect-cli/docs/aspect_info.md

 ## aspect info

-Displays runtime info about the bazel server.
+Display runtime info about the bazel server

 ### Synopsis